Marcifer/SlotMachine-for-Streamers/README.md

       You have to manually add `System.Linq.dll` & `System.Core.dll`.
 How?
 Right click the white space in `References` tab and click on `Add reference from file...`.
 Into `File name` fill in `System.Linq.dll` and click `Open`.
 And do same for `System.Core.dll`.
       Try clicking `Compile` now and you should see in `Compiling Log` this message - `Building out needed information...
 Compiled successfully!`.
 Click `Save and Compile`.

       4. Last one is hidden inside the `Action` called `SlotMachine redeem` in the group `Static points value and name group for testing without Points System`.
 Double click it and make sure it compiles as the rest of them.
-Leave this C# `Sub-Action` disabled (you can tell it is disabled, since it has purple color, not white).
+Leave this C# `Sub-Action` disabled (you can tell it is disabled, since it has pink/purple color, not black).
 Enable it **ONLY IF** you need it for testing, since you do not use any Points System.

    - **Do this only if you rename any of the actions**